 Baby is becoming even more active and social at the three-month mark, right?
 They’re more in control of their body and more aware of people and interacting with them, which makes for lots of fun at playtime.

 Parents want to know: How much should a 3-month-old weigh and measure?
 The average weight of a 3-month-old baby is 12.9 pounds for girls and 14.1 pounds for boys; average length is 23.5 inches for girls and 24.2 inches for boys.

 Whether baby’s close to the average or not, the important thing is that they’re growing at a healthy rate.
 They’ve likely gained another 1.5 to 2 pounds and grown 1 to 1.5 inches this month.
 The size of baby’s head may have gone up by a half inch too.

 It’s common for a baby to experience a 3-month-old growth spurt.
 Signs of a growth spurt are having an especially hungry or cranky baby.
 Baby might wake more at night too.
 Don’t worry—growth spurts are temporary!
 Let baby eat, sleep or cuddle more if that’s what they seem to want, and try not to get too frustrated by the sudden change.
 It can be exhausting for you, but growth spurts usually only last one to three days at a time.

 At 3-months-old, baby’s senses have developed rapidly.

 - They’re working at becoming a great communicator, making eye contact with you, and they can now recognize your face.

 - They follow moving objects with their eyes.

 - They smile when they hear your voice.

 - They’re mimicking some sounds, movements and expressions and starting to babble.

-• Let baby play on the floor or under a baby gym, since they love to kick up a storm and swing at things.
+- Let baby play on the floor or under a baby gym, since they love to kick up a storm and swing at things and bat at any dangling toys they see.